7 incredible gadgets to transform you and your kitchen into a baking boss including a few cheats and shortcuts.

 It’s that time of the year again.

 The sun is out and the smell of barbecue is in the air.
-But we're all going to be indoors, glued to the TV, because Bake Off is back.
-That means 10 weeks of technical challenges and soggy bottoms.
-It's inspiring stuff, and the best part is that you can have your own Bake Off too.
-All you need are the right tools.
+But we’re all going to be indoors, glued to the TV, because in actual fact, it’s probably raining.

-We've picked out some essential kitchen gadgets, including the perfect Bake Off mixer and even a microwave.
+With that in mind, we’ve picked out some essential kitchen gadgets, including the perfect mixer and even a microwave.
 Yes, a microwave.
 Read on to find out why, and rest assured that every product in our list has been fully tested and reviewed by us, so you can buy with confidence.